Recent Progress: Increase

 To achieve this outcome, Chesapeake Bay Program partners have committed to:

-Monitoring and assessing progress toward the outcome will occur through social network diagrams, surveying instruments and existing research that measures local knowledge bases.
+Monitoring and assessing progress toward the outcome will occur through a survey of local leaders.

-As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in February of 2021.
+As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in February of 2023.
+It will be reviewed and discussed by the Management Board again in February 2025.

 Logic & Action Plan